OutSystems/docs-support/src/enterprise/troubleshooting/service-permissions-change.md

 ## Symptoms

 In a self-managed environment, installing or upgrading to Platform Server 11.12.0 or later fails.
-You see the following message about a failure to change permissions of services.
+You see the message: ``Failed to set permissions for OutSystems services.``

 ![](images/install-fail-permissions.png)